DataDog/documentation/content/en/network_performance_monitoring/network_page.md

 {{< img src="network_performance_monitoring/network_page/dns_aggregation.png" alt="DNS aggregation" >}}

-**Note**: DNS resolution is supported only for agents running on a host.
+**Note**: DNS resolution is supported for hosts where the system probe is running on the root network namespace, which is usually caused by running the system-probe in a container without using the host network.

 ## Table